SwahiliBox/CodeChallenge1Server/README.md

 ### Contributing

-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.

-See also the list of contributors who participated in this project.
+We welcome everyone to contribute to our projects and help us tackle existing issues!
+To do so, there are a few things you need to know about the code.
+First, our code is divided in an MVC like structure, all available inside the app folder:

+`app/models - Contains all our application and business logic`

+`app/controllers - Contains everything that happens when requests come in and get dispatched`

+This application is a volunteer effort.
+We encourage you to pitch in and join the team!

-This project is licensed under the ***MIT license***.
+This project is licensed under the **_MIT license._**

+Thanks